riqueps/nameko-devex/README_challenge.md

 ---
 Docker deployment is very binded on server infrastrucuture, so developers need to now exactly on which server them software will be deployed.

+Developer need to build the dokcer images so they need know exactly which plataform they want to run them software.

 There is no HA in this kind os environemt.

 The concept here is IaaS.